Early Years

 The W.F.
 West Bearcat

-Our current bearcat symbol is a sort of hybrid between a cougar and bobcat head.
-You can choose whichever story works best for you.
-Or, if you have specific information about our mascot’s history, let us know.
+Our current bearcat symbol is a hybrid between a cougar and bobcat head.